influxdata/docs-v2/content/v2.0/organizations/buckets/create-bucket.md

 4. To update a bucket's name or retention policy, click the name of the bucket from the list.
 5. Click **Create** to create the bucket.

-## Create a bucket in the influx CLI
+## Create a bucket using the influx CLI
 Use the the [`influx bucket create` command](/v2.0/reference/cli/influx/bucket/create) to create a new bucket.
 A bucket requires the following: